Balance Exercises for People with Parkinson’s Disease

 For dual tasking, primary attention should be on balancing and walking, with all other activities as secondary tasks.

-Before starting exercise, You can consult with neurological physiotherapists in all acute hospitals.
+Before starting exercise, you can consult with neurological physiotherapists in all tertiary hospitals.

 Remember, it is never too late to start exercising.
 Begin today and enjoy its benefits!
 If you have already been exercising daily, keep up the great work!